cwkowalski/ASI_AmpyDisplay/README.md

 Display example: https://i.imgur.com/vq930iW.png

+Users can easily construct or theme the existing .ui file using Qt Designer standalone gui application, and pyuic5 command-line converter (e.g. >pyuic5 ampy.ui -o ampy.py) to draw from these existing widgets as desired for any type of display.

+State-of-charge map if not using Li-NCA or similar Lithium chemistry should be replaced.
+This map is used because it is far more accurate than the linear approximation performed by the controller itself. https://lygte-info.dk/ and https://automeris.io/WebPlotDigitizer/ can be used to generate profiles for specific cells, but cells within a chemistry should be suitable enough.

+Vehicle-specific parameters needed for calculations include battery series groups, parallel cells per group, total Amp-hours, and wheel circumference in millimeters; these can be specified as command-line arguments e.g. python main.py -battseries 21 -battparallel 14 -battah 42.0 -wheel 1972.0
+An additional argument -speedparse/-sp reduces CPU use meaningfully (~9% total) by assuming V6.xxx parameter addresses.
+If you use a older V5.xxx or newer version you must include the AsiParameterDictionary.xml provided with your copy of ASI's BacDoor application and firmware to get the right addresses.

 Key display elements:
 1. Time of day
 2. Battery SOC -- derived from Simpsons-integrated Ah, and reset with the battery charge button after charging from a cubic fit of a high-resolution voltage:state-of-charge array that can be swapped out for different chemistries.